-When we write a program, you might think that it's easy for the computer to understand what we are writing and that it understands all programming languages.
+When you write a program, you might think that it's easy for the computer to understand what you are writing and that it understands all programming languages.
 Instead, your computer cannot understand any programming language except 1: binary.
 Binary, also called machine code, is a programming language so simple that it only uses 1s and 0s representing on and off.
-Converting a program written in Java into binary code takes many steps and processes, but knowing how it works can help you understand many important concepts like later on.
+Converting a program written in Java into binary code involves several steps and processes, but understanding how it works can help you grasp important concepts later on.

 Here's how it works: